How to Potty Train a Puppy

 White dog sitting in a create

-Crate training your puppy is another great way to approach potty training.
-Crate training is a viable solution because dogs will rarely "go” in the same place they sleep.
+Crate training is another great way to approach potty training.
+It's a viable solution because dogs will rarely "go” in the same place they sleep.
 After taking your puppy for an evening potty break, lead them to the crate for the night.
 After they wake up, head straight to the potty spot for morning relief.

-Though your puppy might be initially resistant to the idea of a crate, eventually they will recognize the crate as a secure space.
-While puppies might occasionally pee inside the crate—which will require cleanup—crate training still helps your puppy take a large step toward the ultimate goal.
+Though your puppy might be initially resistant to the idea of a crate, eventually they will recognize it as a secure space.
+While puppies might occasionally pee inside the crate—which will require cleanup—this type of training still helps your puppy take a large step toward the ultimate goal.

 Make a Routine